Cavalier King Charles Spaniel

 Avoid feeding table scraps, especially foods toxic to dogs like chocolate, grapes, onions, and cooked bones.
 Stick to a consistent feeding schedule and always provide fresh water.
 During Australia's hot summers, ensure water bowls are always full and consider adding ice cubes to keep it cool.

-Start training early with puppy socialisation classes, which are widely available in most Australian cities.
-Cavaliers excel at basic obedience, and many go on to enjoy dog sports like agility, rally, and even therapy work.
-Their gentle nature makes them fantastic therapy dogs for hospitals and aged care facilities.
+Training a Cavalier is a genuine joy because they are so eager to please.
+This intelligence, combined with a gentle nature, makes them an excellent choice for first-time dog owners across Australia.
+Start with puppy socialisation classes, which are widely available in most Australian cities.
+Cavaliers excel at basic obedience and many go on to enjoy dog sports like agility or therapy work.

 Who is an ideal owner?